Mutendwa/Group-10-Phase-2-Project/README.md

 * The number of bathrooms and bedrooms also have a positive correlation with the value of a house.
 Therefore, during renovation adding a bedroom would increase the value of the house!

 * For price prediction of the houses, we recommend use of Polynomial regression model as it gives a high R- squared value which means that we can get a better and more accurate price value.

+• Quality and Lot Size Connection: A property's condition directly correlates with its lot size, highlighting the importance of upkeep and modernization in enhancing market value.

+• Premium on Waterfront Views: Properties boasting waterfront views command higher market prices, representing a lucrative investment for buyers and a unique selling proposition for owners.

+• Optimal Bedrooms and Bathrooms Mix: The combination of bedrooms and bathrooms significantly impacts house pricing, guiding strategic property selection for buyers and effective marketing for sellers.

 ## Project Limitations
 * Geographical Focus: The dataset only covers the Northeastern region, limiting its usefulness for predicting housing prices nationwide.
 This means our findings might not apply to other areas of the country.